preethika4/preethika4/README.md

 # Hello All..
 # I'm Preethika CN! 👋
-Welcome to my GitHub profile!
 🎓 Pursuing my Bachelor's in Computer Science and Engineering at Sri Ramakrishna Engineering College.And I'm a backend developer with a keen interest in cloud computing, currently exploring this field with Spotnack.I take pride in my ability observe and learn quickly, always exploring new technologies and expanding my knowledge.

 ##  About Me
  🎯 Interested in: